 No Bran narration over Jon and Daenerys sex scene.
 Jon’s true identity is first revealed when he tells Daenerys.

 King’s Landing is destroyed and Cersei is killed by Night King before the events of the Battle of Winterfell (scene edit borrowed from https://youtu.be/W0369YHYvuE).
 This means that the events of Season 8: Episodes 4, 5, & 6 never happen in this edit.
 Daenerys does not go mad.

 Melisandre’s appearance at the Battle of Winterfell is explained through a flashback of her conversation with Daenerys at Dragonstone.
 This scene reveals that Melisandre is the one who first suggested the meeting between Jon and Daenerys.
 (The flashback has a “dreamy” filter on it, to show it as a flashback).

 Daenerys kills the Night King by burning him with Drogon, instead of Arya stabbing him.
-This makes much more sense for the edit, as Arya’s character is never developed or focused on during the film.
+This makes much more sense for this edit, as Arya’s character is never developed or focused on during the film.
 The burning of the Night King is also foreshadowed at the meeting where our heroes plan the Battle of Winterfell.
 Arya asks whether Dragonfire will stop the Night King, and Bran says he doesn’t know—no one’s ever tried.
-This clearly sets up Daenerys and Drogon as the ones who destroy the Night King, in my opinion.
+This scene sets up Daenerys and Drogon as the ones who will destroy the Night King.